iverks/laughing-waddle/README.md

 ## Changes compared to the MATPOWER case format

 ### Additional load and generator matrices
 In addition to defining loads in the bus matrix.
-It is also possible to define a load matrix in a similar way as the gen matrix used in the MATPOWE case format.
+It is also possible to define a load matrix in a similar way as the gen matrix used in the MATPOWER case format.

 |ID|bus|customer_type|
 |--|---|-------------|